 Farming is a complex endeavor.
 So much more than cultivating the soil and growing crops, we know it as a weaving of scientific, ecological, social and spiritual dimensions.
-From the time 43 years ago when we adopted this beautiful land in Dry Creek Valley we have become part of that tapestry, both making it our own and indeed becoming one of its crops.
+From 1973 when we adopted this beautiful land in Dry Creek Valley we have become part of that tapestry, both making it our own and indeed becoming one of its crops.

 When you look at this farm you will see both chaos and order.
 There are the vineyards and fruit trees side by side.
 Native and exotic hedgerows guarding vegetable-growing areas and pastured livestock, small fields of grain hiding birds, squirrels and coyotes, and rushing creeks protecting spawning salmon.
 Wines inspired by our Italian antecedents and the more recently adopted Rhone-style blends lend breadth to our practice of farming.
 Having a variety of crops reduces our land’s exposure to disease and pests common to monoculture farming, and it insures the balance of nature that makes organic techniques work.